wkolowski/Type-Theory-Wishlist/README.md

 We can omit writing implicit arguments altogether when they are easily inferable from something else.
 This piece of syntax is inspired by [Idris 2](https://idris2.readthedocs.io/en/latest/tutorial/typesfuns.html#implicit-arguments).
 We will call it "super implicit arguments".
 It is used pretty often in this repo, almost always with `A` and `B` standing in for types.

-There are also other kinds of implicitness, like looking up typeclass instances, but these are dealth with by [records](#records).
+There are also other kinds of implicitness, like looking up typeclass instances, but these are dealt with by [records](#records).

 ```
 (|>) (x : A) (f : A -> B) : B := f x